Working with clients in data warehouse modernization project – Part 1

 Using the same database for transaction and reporting

 When the data starts to grow exponentially enterprises start to have a problem in extracting the information from the database.
 The data must be structured differently for reporting needs in the database.
-When companies start to use the transaction tables for generating report they start to face issues like timeout, slow response and others.
+When companies start to use the transaction tables for generating reports they start to face issues like timeout, slow response, and others.

-This step may sound futile if we want to migrate the data warehouse directly to cloud but this is a very useful step.
-This is a draft version of the modern data warehouse that we will be replicating in the modern data warehouse systems like Google BigQuery, Amazon RedShift, Snowflake, Hadoop and others.
-The other benefit of building a data warehouse on-premise before we modernize in cloud is that we don’t need to use transaction database to pull the data.
-If we pull the data from transaction database it will degrade the performance of database and it affects various applications.
-Instead we get the data once a day during non-peak hours to on-premise data warehouse and then migrate to cloud from there.
+This step may sound futile if we want to migrate the data warehouse directly to the cloud but this is a very useful step.
+This is a draft version of the modern data warehouse that we will be replicating in the modern data warehouse systems like Google BigQuery, Amazon Redshift, Snowflake, Hadoop, and others.
+The other benefit of building a data warehouse on-premise before we modernize in the cloud is that we don’t need to use a transaction database to pull the data.
+If we pull the data from the transaction database it will degrade the performance of the database and affects various applications.
+Instead, we get the data once a day during non-peak hours to an on-premise data warehouse and then migrate to the cloud from there.

 Need for modern reporting solutions

-The internal users now need adhoc reports that they want to generate on-demand and they want data more real-time.
+The internal users now need Adhoc reports that they want to generate on-demand and they want data in more real-time.
 The users also want alerts about some events and transaction as soon as it happens because they want to be proactive in finding the smoke rather than fighting the fire.

 Users want more interactive reports beyond drill-down or pivot reports.
 They want reports that tell the story and communicate the big picture.
 Legacy reporting platforms do not help them to work effectively with the data.